6 Myths About SOPs Every Entrepreneur Should Know

 It will feel like oversimplifying because it is.
 But once people master the simple version, they can “graduate” so to speak, to learning more of the nuance, the exceptions to the rule.
 This is the part that takes place on the job, over time.2.
 You should document from Day 1

-If you’re a systems thinker, you might get stuck here.
+If you’re less likely to notice every detail, and more likely to see the bigger system, you might get stuck here instead.
 Maybe you read The E-Myth or Traction early on.
 Both speak to why and how to build systems and processes into your business.
 Neither speak much to when.
-That could be because the readers of those books are typically the ones who are no good at building systems and processes.
+That could be because the readers of those books are likely to have growing companies already, companies that desperately needed systems yesterday.

 The truth is, you don’t need to document until you need to document.
 And when it’s time, you’ll do it just like you eat an elephant—one bite at a time and it will never end.
 The documentation simply becomes a living, breathing part of your business, one that reflects how the company is growing and changing.